 We’re ideally looking for the following experience, but know everybody has a different career path, and encourage you to apply even if you only fit some of these criteria:

 Bilingual English and Japanese, or fluent in one with some proficiency in the other.

 Located in Tokyo, or able to work remotely from a similar time zone and would consider relocating in future.

-At least 5 years of design, strategy, and/or research experience, ideally in consulting or startup environments.
+At least 5 years of experience, ideally in consulting or startup environments.